Mata Hari: Paris

-Although Mata Hari's claims about her origins were fictitious, it was common for entertainers of her era to invent colourful stories about their origins as part of the show.
 Her act was successful because it elevated erotic dance to a more respectable status and broke new ground in a style of entertainment for which Paris was later world-famous.
-Her style and free-willed attitude made her a popular woman, as did her eagerness to perform in exotic and revealing clothing.
+Her style and free-willed attitude made her popular, as did her eagerness to perform in exotic and revealing clothing.
 She posed for provocative photos and mingled in wealthy circles.
-Since most Europeans at the time were unfamiliar with the Dutch East Indies, Mata Hari was thought of as exotic, and it was assumed her claims were genuine.
+Since most Europeans at the time were unfamiliar with the Dutch East Indies, Mata Hari was thought of as exotic, and her claims were accepted as genuine.
 One enthusiastic French journalist wrote in a Paris newspaper that Mata Hari was "so feline, extremely feminine, majestically tragic, the thousand curves and movements of her body trembling in a thousand rhythms."
 One journalist in Vienna wrote after seeing one of her performances that Mata Hari was "slender and tall with the flexible grace of a wild animal, and with blue-black hair" and that her face "makes a strange foreign impression."

 By about 1910, myriad imitators had arisen.
 Critics began to opine that the success and dazzling features of the popular Mata Hari were due to cheap exhibitionism and lacked artistic merit.
 Although she continued to schedule important social events throughout Europe, she was disdained by serious cultural institutions as a dancer who did not know how to dance.

 Mata Hari's career went into decline after 1912.
 On 13 March 1915, she performed in the last show of her career.
 She had begun her career relatively late as a dancer and had started putting on weight.
 However, by this time, she had become a successful courtesan, known more for her sensuality and eroticism than for her classical beauty.
 She had relationships with high-ranking military officers, politicians, and others in influential positions in many countries.
 Her relationships and liaisons with powerful men frequently took her across international borders.
 Before World War I, she was generally viewed as an artist and a free-spirited bohemian, but as war approached, she began to be seen by some as a wanton and promiscuous woman, and perhaps a dangerous seductress.